phudekar/gk-admin-dashboard/README.md

 - The code is organized into Pages and Components.
 Page components need store to operate where as common components does not depend on any external data store.
 - Typescript has been used to add support for type safety.
 - This was a simple application, hence state management is handled with ReactContext apis and hooks, but in more complex project a Redux kind of state store would be more suitable.
+- Test coverage is slightly low because the type definitions have not been moved out

 ## Available Scripts